Arsenal’s 11 debut goalscorers under Wenger and what they did next

 That’s as good as it got for the forward as he only made another two appearances for the Gunners before being released in 2013.

-The 29-year-old now finds himself playing for Wealdstone in the sixth tier of English football.
+He was last seen playing for Wealdstone in the sixth tier of English football.

 Kolasinac scored a late equaliser against Chelsea in the 2017 Community Shield as Arsenal went on to win 4-1 on penalties.